WyattBlue/auto-editor/README.md

 (video source from jacksfilms)

 ## (New!)
-Input Audio Files
+Audio File Types Supported

-You can now use audio formats (.wav, .mp3) instead of just video formats and auto-editor will output an altered version.
+You can use audio formats (.wav, .mp3) instead of just video formats and auto-editor will output an altered version.

 ```python auto-editor.py example.wav```